 Emory School of Medicine

 Sumin Kang, PhD, is an Assistant Professor of Hematology and Medical Oncology at the Winship Cancer Institute of Emory, Emory University School of Medicine.
 She obtained her PhD in Biotechnology at Yonsei University in Korea 2005, and was trained as a Postdoctoral Fellow in Dr. Jing Chen's laboratory at the Winship Cancer Institute of Emory University before she was promoted to Assistant Professor in 2009.
-Dr. Kang’s research interest is centered on better understanding of the protein kinase signaling in tumorigenesis and tumor metastasis using translational and preclinical studies.
-Dr. Kang has received prestigious awards including American Cancer Society Basic Research Scholar Award, Leukemia and Lymphoma Society Special fellow Award, Georgia Cancer Coalition Cancer Research Award and Robbins Scholar Award.
+Dr. Kang’s research interest is centered on better understanding of the protein kinase signaling as well as metabolic reprogramming in tumorigenesis and tumor metastasis using translational and preclinical studies.
+Dr. Kang is supported with prestigious awards and grants including NIH R01, American Cancer Society Basic Research Scholar Award, Leukemia and Lymphoma Society Special fellow Award, Georgia Cancer Coalition Cancer Research Award and Robbins Scholar Award.

 View publications on PubMed